200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-RadHackerVampires.md

 ## Judge Comments
 I feel like this captures the gritty Vampire-horror genre that a lot of gamers really enjoy, without a lot of overly complex mechanics.
 It's more complicated than rock-paper-scissors, but it fits in 200 words. _- [Stephanie Bryant]_({{site.baseurl}}/judges)

 Come on, it's called Rad Hacker Vampires!
 It's ticking all my boxes - I like the theme, I like the stakes and the stats, and it really engages me.
-Out of all of the entries, this is the one that I'd like to play the most. _- [Grant Howitt]_({{site.baseurl}}/judges)
+Out of all of the entries, this is the one that I'd like to play the most. - [_Grant Howitt_]({{site.baseurl}}/judges)